jenfly/pydata-intro-workshop/README.md

 **Please make sure to download and install the required software on your laptop prior to the workshop ([click here for setup instructions](https://jenfly.github.io/pydata-intro-workshop/SETUP)).**

 When the slides, data files, and other workshop materials are ready, I'll provide a link here to download them as a zipped folder.

-### Pre-Workshop Survey
-A bit of info about you can help me customize the workshop to best address students' needs and goals.
-If you'd like to help out by completing a short, anonymous survey, please **<a href="https://jenfly.typeform.com/to/sNEFUa" target="_blank">click here</a>**.

 ### Tentative Agenda